Stefanini21/IRT-front-end/README.md

 # Starter React Webpack application

-A ready to use simple skeleton for develop frontend
+A simple skeleton ready to use for frontend development

 ## Instructions